Beaver Valley Headwaters Preserve: Flora and fauna

+Roosevelt elk (Cervus canadensis roosevelti),have been observed in the area, which lies within the mapped home range of the species.

 The wetlands and riparian forests also support diverse species dependent on aquatic and meadow ecosystems.

-Roosevelt elk have been observed in the valley, which lies within the mapped range of the species.

 History

 In 1836, Hudson Bay Company trappers entered Beaver Valley and heavily reduced the beaver population.

 The loss of beaver dams altered stream hydrology, reducing the impounded water needed for salmonid rearing.

 The Wildlands Conservancy acquired the property in 2021, with the Trust for Public Land helping to facilitate the transaction.

 Conservation

-The largest conservation focus at Beaver Valley Headwaters is the recovery of salmon and steelhead habitat in the East Fork Scott River and its tributaries.
-A $5 million restoration campaign launched in 2024 included major work within the preserve.
-Partners such as California Trout have implemented stream channel modifications to improve fish habitat, while the Scott River Watershed Council has reported on forest treatments intended to connect work on the preserve with adjacent U.S. Forest Service lands.
-Riparian fencing and oak plantings have been undertaken to stabilize streambanks and enhance riparian habitat.

-The Wildlands Conservancy has also expressed an intent to restore ecological processes by reintroducing beaver, whose loss in the 19th century altered the hydrology of Beaver Valley.
-While large-scale beaver projects are active elsewhere in the Scott River watershed, the preserve represents potential habitat for future recovery.

-Prescribed fire has been applied on the property as part of fuel-reduction and forest health projects documented in 2025.
+Conservation efforts focus on the recovery of salmon and steelhead habitat in the East Fork Scott River and its tributaries including Noyes Valley Creek, Mule Creek, and Big Mill Creek.

-Restoration at Beaver Valley Headwaters is part of wider efforts across the Scott River basin to counter the legacy of mining tailings and seasonal low flows that restrict fish passage.
-By improving tributaries such as Noyes Valley Creek, Mule Creek, and Big Mill Creek, conservation groups aim to increase summer baseflows and sustain salmon and steelhead populations.
+This is part of wider efforts across the Scott River basin to counter the legacy of mining tailings and seasonal low flows that restrict fish passage.
+Restoration efforts are intended to increase summer baseflows and support salmon and steelhead populations.